Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Census of co-rotating Planes

 The posterior distribution $P$ of $\theta=(c_s, \mu_2, \sigma_1, \sigma_2,\rho)$ is obtained by factoring in the likelihood of the 12 NewHorizon systems $(x_i,r_i)$:

 which yields:

 We then sample the posterior distribution using a Metropolis-Hasting scheme.

-The mean posterior distribution is presented in Figure \ref{fig:posterior}.
-The 12 NH systems are displayed as yellow stars.
-We find that the correlation parameter between $c/a$ and $R_{cr}$ is $\rho=-0.4\pm 0.1$, robust to modulations in priors.
+The mean posterior distributions are presented in Figure \ref{fig:posterior}.
+The left panel shows the distribution inferred from New Horizon full-system values, while the right panel shows the one inferred from on-plane values.
+The 12 NewHorizon systems are displayed as yellow stars.
+We find that the correlation coefficient between $c/a$ and $R_{cr}$ is $\rho=-0.85\pm 0.1$, robust to modulations in priors.
 Observed systems listed in \cite{2019ApJ...875..105P} and \cite{Pawlowski24b}, for which $R_{\rm cr}$ and $c/a$ are available are presented as green dots.
-The 1-$\sigma$ contour is highlighted in blue.
-It is easily noticed that observed points do not appear as outliers in this updated distribution, all of them being contained in the $1-\sigma$ contour.
-In fact, with respect to this distribution, the most planar, most co-rotating observed system only displays a $0.8\sigma$ deviation.
+The 1- and 2-$\sigma$ contours are highlighted in blue.
+On the left panel, it is easily noticed that observed ``planar" systems do not appear as outliers in this updated distribution, all of them contained in the $2-\sigma$ contour despite tight priors.
+In fact, with respect to this distribution, the most planar, most co-rotating observed system (the Milky Way) only displays a $1.9\sigma$ deviation.
+However, even in this case, it is mostly because the Milky-Way is listed with its ``on-plane values" in \cite{2019ApJ...875..105P}.
+For instance, its full system is closer to $c/a=0.32$, which alone would put the Milky Way planes back to 1$\sigma$ deviation levels (transparent green lines).
+When comparing the Milky Way planes with the on-plane distribution inferred from NewHorizon (right panel), the deviation is actually $<0.25\sigma$.